Murder of Bobby Kent: Murder

 Toward the beginning of 1993, Puccio (aged 20) began dating Lisa Connelly (aged 18).
 Frustrated by how much time Puccio spent with Kent (aged 20) as well as Kent's treatment of Puccio, Connelly tried to distract Kent from Puccio by setting up her friend Alice "Ali" Willis (aged 17) with Kent.
 Kent and Willis dated for a few weeks, but she ultimately ended the relationship because he was abusive.
 In June, Puccio confided to Connelly that Kent had been abusive to him quite often over the years.
 Connelly tried to convince him to end the friendship, but Puccio seemed hesitant.
 By this time, Connelly knew she was pregnant with Puccio's child (refusing to believe it might be Kent's—with whom she had also had sex), and was determined to pursue a permanent relationship with Puccio, who to her was "the Impossible Dream, the God of the Beach".
 The night before the murder, Alice Willis claimed that Kent had raped her.

 Connelly decided that Kent needed to be eliminated permanently, and began talking to Puccio and other friends about murdering him.
 On July 13, 1993, Connelly called Willis and told her that "Bobby Kent was planning to come to Palm Bay, Florida, where Willis was living, to murder her and smother her baby [by a previous relationship], unless she returned to Broward County to date him again."
 Willis claimed Connelly asked her to come to Connelly's house to discuss murdering Bobby Kent.
-Willis went to Connelly's house and brought two friends, her current boyfriend, Donald Semenec (aged 17), and Heather Swallers (aged 18).
+Willis went to Connelly's house and brought two friends, her current boyfriend, Donald "Donny" Semenec (aged 17), and Heather Swallers (aged 18).

 On the night of July 13, 1993, Puccio, Semenec, Swallers, Connelly and Willis met with Kent.
 Puccio, Semenec, and Swallers became uncomfortable and left.
 Connelly and Willis decided to lure Kent to a new development under construction, in nearby Weston, with the promise that he would be able to drive Willis' Mustang 5.0 and have sex with her.
 Connelly had brought along her mother's pistol, intending to kill Kent while he was distracted by sexual activity with Willis, but was unable to go through with shooting him.